-As part of the Federal Highway Administration (FHWA) Surface Transportation Project Delivery Program (23 U.S. Code [USC] 327), commonly known as the NEPA Assignment Program, the Alaska Department of Transportation and Public Facilities (DOT&PF) has assumed FHWA responsibilities for complying with the National Environmental Policy Act (NEPA) when developing federally funded highway projects in Alaska that DOT&PF designs and constructs.
-Under the NEPA Assignment Program Memorandum of Understanding (MOU) between FHWA and DOT&PF dated November 3, 2017, DOT&PF has also assumed FHWA's legal responsibilities and liabilities for its actions and decisions pertaining to the environmental review and approval responsibilities assigned under the NEPA Assignment Program, including interagency consultation, and environmental regulatory compliance.
+As part of the Federal Highway Administration (FHWA) Surface Transportation Project Delivery Program (23 U.S. Code [USC] 327), the Alaska Department of Transportation and Public Facilities (DOT&PF) assumes FHWA responsibilities for complying with the National Environmental Policy Act (NEPA) when developing federally-funded highway projects designed and constructed by DOT&PF in Alaska that DOT&PF designs and constructs.
+This program is commonly known as the NEPA Assignment Program.

+Under the NEPA Assignment Program Memorandum of Understanding (MOU) between FHWA and DOT&PF dated April 13, 2023, DOT&PF has also assumed FHWA's legal responsibilities and liabilities for its actions and decisions pertaining to the environmental review and approval responsibilities assigned under the NEPA Assignment Program, including interagency consultation, and environmental regulatory compliance.